marklogic-community/ml-jdbc-driver/README.md

 Debugging
 ---------
-To determine if the JDBC driver is in use for a connection, turn on diagnostic trace events for ODBCConnectionTask SendMessage ODBCConnectionTask ReceiveMessage then when a new connection is made the MarkLogic Server log for the ODBC port will contain the following indicating that the JDBC driver is in use (and not the ODBC driver):
+To determine if the JDBC driver is in use for a connection, turn on diagnostic trace events for `ODBCConnectionTask SendMessage` and `ODBCConnectionTask ReceiveMessage` then when a new connection is made the MarkLogic Server log for the ODBC port will contain the following indicating that the JDBC driver is in use (and not the ODBC driver):

 `Info: [Event:id=ODBCConnectionTask ReceiveMessage] => Q SET application_name = 'MarkLogic JDBC Driver'` or 'PostgreSQL JDBC Driver'